Georg Solti: Early years

 Solti was born György Stern on Maros utca, in the Hegyvidék district of the Buda side of Budapest.
 He was the younger of the two children of Teréz (née Rosenbaum) and Móricz "Mor" Stern, both of whom were Jewish.
 In the aftermath of the First World War it became the accepted practice in Hungary for citizens with Germanic surnames to adopt Hungarian ones.
-The right-wing regime of Admiral Horthy enacted a series of Hungarianisation laws, including a requirement that state employees with foreign-sounding names must change them.
+The territorial revisionist regime of Admiral Horthy enacted a series of Hungarianisation laws, including a requirement that state employees with foreign-sounding names must change them.
 Mor Stern, a self-employed merchant, felt no need to change his surname, but thought it prudent to change that of his children.
 He renamed them after Solt, a small town in central Hungary.
 His son's given name, György, was acceptably Hungarian and was not changed.

 Solti described his father as "a kind, sweet man who trusted everyone.
 He shouldn't have, but he did.
 Jews in Hungary were tremendously patriotic.
 In 1914, when war broke out, my father invested most of his money in a war loan to help the country.
 By the time the bonds matured, they were worthless."
 Mor Stern was a religious man, but his son was less so.
-Late in life Solti recalled, "I often upset him because I never stayed in the synagogue for longer than ten minutes."
+Late in life, Solti recalled, "I often upset him because I never stayed in the synagogue for longer than 10 minutes."
 Teréz Stern was from a musical family, and encouraged her daughter Lilly, by eight years the elder of the children, to sing, and György to accompany her on the piano.
 Solti remembered, "I made so many mistakes, but it was invaluable experience for an opera conductor.
 I learnt to swim with her."
-He was not a diligent student of the piano: "My mother kept telling me to practise, but what ten-year-old wants to play the piano when he could be out playing football?"
+He was not a diligent student of the piano: "My mother kept telling me to practise, but what 10-year-old wants to play the piano when he could be out playing football?"